-Syntax DECLARE table TABLE (table def);
+DECLARE table TABLE (table_def);

-tableName of the table; table names must be unique within the databasetable_defDefinition of the table; for complete table definition syntax, see CREATE TABLE
+Argument Description table Name of the table; table names must be unique within the database table_def Definition of the table; for complete table definition syntax, see CREATE TABLE

-Description DECLARE TABLE causes gpre to store a table description.
+DECLARE TABLE causes gpre to store a table description.
 You must use it if you both create and populate a table with data in the same program.
 If the declared table already exists in the database or if the declaration contains syntax errors, gpre returns an error.